-14C gross primary productivity measurements were conducted according to the study of Westwood et al. (2010) based on the small bottle technique of Lewis and Smith (1983).
+14C gross primary productivity measurements were conducted based on the small bottle technique of Lewis and Smith (1983).
+See Westwood et al. (2011) for a more detailed description of the GPP measurements performed during SAZ Sense.
 Six depths were sampled per CTD station ranging from the surface to 125 m.
-Sub-samples for each depth were then incubated with NaH14CO3 for 1 h at 21 light intensities ranging from 0 to 416 μmol m-2 s-1 (CT Blue filter centered on 435 nm) in a temperature-controlled unit.
-14C production was calculated after accounting for in situ chlorophyll a (de Salas et al., 2010) and dissolved inorganic carbon concentrations (Johnson et al., 1998).
+Sub-samples for each depth were then incubated with NaH14CO3 for 1 h at 21 light intensities ranging from 0 to 416 μ mol m-2 s-1 (CT Blue filter centered on 435 nm) in a temperature-controlled unit.
+14C production was calculated after accounting for in situ chlorophyll-a (de Salas et al., 2011) and dissolved inorganic carbon concentrations (Johnson et al., 1998).
 Photosynthesis was plotted vs. irradiance for each depth.
-The data were fitted with curves using the equation of Platt et al. (1980).
-Primary productivity was calculated from photosynthetic parameters (P{max} and α), chlorophyll a depth profiles converted from CTD fluorometry data, 10 min-averaged PAR, and vertical light attenuation.
-Values were integrated over the total illuminated water-column (0-150 m), as well as within the mixed layer (0- Z{m}).
+The data were fitted with a curve using the equation of Platt et al. (1980).
+Primary productivity was calculated from photosynthetic parameters (P{max} and α), chlorophyll-a depth profiles converted from CTD fluorometry data, 10 min-averaged PAR, and vertical light attenuation.
+Values were integrated over the total illuminated water-column (0-150 m), as well as within the mixed layer $(0-Z{\rm m}).$

 NCP was also estimated from changes in the dissolved oxygen (O_2) concentration over 24-h incubations carried out in on-deck incubations (Gaarder and Gran, 1927).
 Rates were measured at 1%, 3%, 10%, 20%, 40%, and 70% of surface photosynthetically active radiation (PAR) levels at mixed layer temperature.
-Dissolved

-O2 concentration changes were measured using an automated high-precision Winkler titration system coupled to a photometric end-point detector (Williams and Jenkinson, 1982).
-The overall coefficient of variation for O2 titrations was 0.06% (Lefevre et al., 2008).
+Dissolved O_2 concentration changes were measured using an automated high-precision Winkler titration system coupled to a photometric end-point detector (Williams and Jenkinson, 1982).
+The overall coefficient of variation for O_2 titrations was 0.06% (Lefevre et al., 2008).
+Underway O_2 measurements were performed with an Aanderaa optode (see Reuer et al., 2007, for method description).

-Chlorophyll a variable fluorescence measurements were made using a Water-PAM (Pulse Amplitude Modulated) fluorometer (Walz, GmbH, Effeltrich, Germany).
-Surface seawater samples (3 ml) were measured in a guartz cuvette and dark-adapted for 5 min before measuring maximum quantum yield of PSII (F{V}/F{M}) (Measuring light frequency = 6; Gain = 22-26 (depending on algal density); Damping = 1; Saturating pulse intensity = $> 3000 \,\mu\text{mol photons m}^{-2} \,\text{s}^{-1}$; Saturating pulse width = 0.6 s).
-Maximum quantum yield of PSII (F_V/F_M) was calculated as the difference between the minimum (F{Ω}) and maximum (F{M}) fluorescence values $(=F{V})$ divided by F{M} (Kolber and Falkowski, 1992; Schreiber, 2004).
+Chlorophyll-a variable fluorescence measurements were made using a Water-PAM (Pulse Amplitude Modulated) fluorometer (Walz, GmbH, Effeltrich, Germany).
+Surface seawater samples (3 ml) were measured in a quartz cuvette and dark-adapted for 5 min before measuring maximum quantum yield of PSII (F_V/F_M) (Measuring light frequency = 6; Gain = 22-26 (depending on algal density); Damping = 1; Saturating pulse intensity = >3000 μmol photons m-2 s-1; Saturating pulse width = 0.6 s).
+Maximum quantum yield of PSII (F_V/F_M) was calculated as the difference between the minimum (F_O) and maximum (F_M) fluorescence values (= F_V) divided by F_M (Schreiber, 2004; Kolber and Falkowski, 1992).

-Sampling and analytical procedures for dissolved Fe (dFe) and particulate Fe (pFe) measurements (inventories and fluxes) followed recommended GEOTRACES protocols outlined for the International Polar Year where possible (Bowie et al., 2009; Bowie and Lohan, 2009).
+Sampling and analytical procedures for dissolved Fe and particulate Fe measurements (inventories and fluxes) followed recommended GEOTRACES protocols outlined for the International Polar Year where possible (Bowie and Lohan, 2009; Bowie et al., 2009).
 Atmospheric Fe deposition was estimated following a method recently described (Wagener et al., 2008).
+See Bowie et al. (2009) for a description of the dissolved Fe budget, including the atmospheric Fe deposition measurements, during the SAZ Sense cruise.

-Results
+3 Results

-Description of the region under study
+3.1 Description of the region under study